absolute-quantum/cats-blender-plugin/README.md

  - Added: Armature fix now removes third upper chest (bleeding)

 #### 0.0.8
- - Added: Continuous integration @ github: this will allow us to see errors before we make releases
+ - Added: Autofills as much forms as possible
  - Added: Armature: Now fixes more models with one click
  - Added: Credits: Link to the unofficial VRcat forum
  - Added: Dependencies: Now shows whether mmd_tools is outdated or not installed
  - Added: Eye tracking: Warning when bone hierarchy is incorrect
  - Added: Eye tracking & Visemes: Automatic search and fill in for fitting bones and shape keys (you should still check them)
  - Added: Panels: Improved bone and shape key sorting
+ - Added: Continuous integration @ github: this will allow us to see errors before we make releases
  - Fixed: Visemes not being exported by Blender
  - Fixed: Tons of other bugs